Faculty and Staff Resources Related to Virginia Tech Tragedy

 Q) Should I talk about this in class?
 And if so, how?

 A) This is certainly up to you.
 Understandably, in these final days of the semester, you probably feel you have class material you must cover and limited time to spare.
-You may choose to simply make some brief comments about knowing this situation is especially hard for some students and reminding them of resources, including time with you outside of class, the Chaplain, Housing and Community Living staff, and the Counseling Center.
+You may choose to simply make some brief comments about knowing this situation is especially hard for some students and reminding them of resources, including time with you outside of class, the Chaplain, Housing and Residence Life and Community Living staff, and the Counseling Center.
 If you would like to have a more extended discussion in your class, in addition to discussing the basic facts and reaction, or those that fit your class topic specifically, consider questions such as the following: How does hearing about a tragedy of this magnitude affect us?
 Is our world a relatively safe place or a dangerous place?
 How do we resist profiling or become xenophobic after an incident?
 What is the effect of the media?
 Is it helpful or not in preventing future situations?
 How can we, as a campus community support each other?

 Thank you for your concern for students, and please, let us know how we may be of assistance.